 Which framework is worth using for your app project?

 Vue is called by its creator as a progressive framework, which means that you can start from a single, small component and then transform your website step by step to the interactive and professional application.
-Easy learning curve and enable your team a faster MVP development.
+Easy learning curve and well-written documentation enable your team a faster MVP development.
 In the case of existing projects, a quick integration allows facing complex issues in a slightly easier, shorter and cheaper way.

 From the first release, React was targeted to create large-scale web applications, so basically, it might be quite unreasonable to use it for small projects.
 Basic configuration requires more time, but it will be viable in case of long-term projects.